 Engineering students at UW-Madison can participate in more than 50 engineering-affiliated student organizations, most of which host outreach activities.
 A few student organizations are especially dedicated to community service.

 |American Society of Civil Engineers

 Society of Women Engineers

 At UW-Madison, the College of Engineering's Department of Civil and Environmental Engineering (CEE) has a long and distinguished history, dating back to 1857 when the first civil engineering student graduated.
-In 1870, the University of Wisconsin Regents formally created the Department of Civil Engineering.

 The Department of Civil and Environmental Engineering takes great pride in its achievements, which are reflected by both its graduate students who hold engineering leadership positions throughout the world, and its research publications, which have appeared in the most prominent engineering journals.
 Numerous honors for teaching excellence and research accomplishments have been presented to faculty members.

 Prospective students and others interested in civil and environmental engineering are invited to visit the department.
 (Arrangements can be made by contacting the Department of Civil and Environmental Engineering.
 See address below.)

 You're welcome to meet with Engineering Career Services staff for job search assistance.
 Join Engineering Career Services for access to job postings, resume referrals, and interviews.